 The Division of Veterans Administration Anesthesia provides anesthesia services to veterans at the VA Medical Center in Northport for a wide variety of cases in General Surgery, Vascular Surgery, Thoracic Surgery, Urology, Orthopedics, Otolaryngology, Oral Surgery, Ophthalmology, Plastic Surgery, Gynecology, Podiatry and Psychiatry.
 The service also provides care for cardioversion, endoscopy, special procedures, and emergency airway management outside of the operative setting.
 The division also includes active acute and chronic pain management services and an active Pre-Admission Testing Center.

-- Nelson S. Barcelon, MD is Chief of the Division.
+- Matthew Giuca, MD is Chief of the Division.

 - Joseph Conrad, MD

 - Qiao (Simon) Guo, MD

 - William Molinari, MD,